smart-data-lake/getting-started/presentation/lecture_notes.md

 First have a look at
 > ll data/btl-distances

-We see all data stored in two subdirectories named with the partition name and value.
+We see all data stored in two sub-directories named with the partition name and value.

 Task: recompute *compute-distances* only with/for partition `LSZB`
 Hint: use CLI help